 ABS tends to give issues while printing such as warping, which is when the plastic cools too quickly compared to the rest of the print, causing the plastic to shrink at different rates and start curving.
 It also gives off bad fumes which can affect people with high sensitivity to pollutants.

-Once you have your settings optimised and you troubleshoot some common issues, printing with ABS can be great, so don’t be put off with it.
+Once you have your settings optimized and you troubleshoot some common issues, printing with ABS can be great, so don’t be put off with it.

 Printing with PETG

 PETG is another good all-round filament which has good strength, durability and is pretty easy to print with.
 You will have seen PETG used in products like plastic bottles, cups and even phone cases.